-Some of the French Inventions We Use Everyday
+Some Popular French Inventions We Use Everyday

 Thimonnier didn’t realize commercial success with the practical and handy chain-stitching machine, and he died a poor man.
 It was Isaac Merrit Singer, an American marketing whizz who turned the tides on this invention and made it a global success.
 His ingenious marketing strategies, coupled with installment plans, appealed to the modern woman, and they bought in droves.